iduartgomez/simag/documentation.rst

 In general, there are no capitalization rules unless stated.

-Quantifiers: :forall: or :exists:
+Variable: :vars:
-  Quantifies (and declares), a variable, for example: :forall:x: declares that the variable 'x' is universal. :exists:x,y: declares that for the next atom the variables 'x' and 'y' are existential.
+  Declares a variable, for example: :vars:x: declares that the literal 'x' is a variable.
+Variables are assumed to be universally quantified.

 Constant - individual: $Lucy
   It's a name, and refeers to a single unique object in the world.
 Constants